Nikola Jokic suspended 1 game for leaving bench

-NEW YORK — Denver Nuggets big man Nikola Jokic received a one-game suspension for leaving the bench during an altercation.
+DENVER — Nikola Jokic’s one-game suspension for leaving the bench during an altercation took Denver Nuggets coach Michael Malone by surprise.

-Jokic will miss the contest Friday night against the Phoenix Suns, the league announced.
+“I felt — we felt — pretty strongly that he would not be suspended based on other instances, similar instances.
+But they saw it in a different light,” Malone said prior to the Nuggets’ game Friday night against the Phoenix Suns, who were missing their own center, DeAndre Ayton, with a sprained ankle.

+One of those similar situations Malone surely had in mind was NBA superstar Stephen Curry’s avoidance of a suspension after leaving the bench in a strikingly similar manner to Jokic in Golden State’s final preseason game a few months ago.

 Jokic leads the Nuggets in points (19.8), rebounds (10.3) and assists (7.7) this season.